 Mexico’s climate varies from arid to tropical, with a defined split.
 The Tropic of Cancer divides the country in two so one part is temperate and the other, tropical.

-Head south to the coastal plains and the Yucatán Peninsula, and you will find average temperatures from around 75.2 F to 82.4 F. Temperatures stay high all year in this region and only really varying by about 9 degrees between the highs of summer and the lows of winter.
+Head south to the coastal plains and the Yucatán Peninsula, in cities like Mérida, Cancún, Playa del Carmen, and Tulúm and you will find average temperatures from around 75 F to 82 F. Temperatures stay high all year in this region and only vary by about nine degrees between the highs of summer and the lows of winter.
+However, there can be some very hot spells.
+Temperatures over 100 F in Mérida are not uncommon in the height of summer.
+From about May to October, expect frequent rains as part of the rainy season, although mostly you get afternoon showers.
+Humidity runs from about 80% to 90% generally.

 The Best Climate in Mexico